livecodelife/fareharbor_external_api/README.md

 ## Troubleshooting

 Some methods refer to `Companies` while others refer to `Company`.
 Please double-check the documentation above to ensure your syntax is correct.

+Many methods take a hash as an argument.
+Check the documentation above to make sure you are inputting your arguments correctly, and have included all the necessary arguments.

+Confused about where the `company` variable came from in the 'Endpoints and Methods' section?
+Check out the 'Primary Usage and Finding a Company' section to learn how to instantiate a company object and set it as a variable.

 ## Development